jeev20/OpenAI-Streamlit-WebApp/readme.md

 * Open the browser with address `http://localhost:8501`

 #### Caveat with docker
 The negative with running this on docker is that you will have to setup additional volumes on the host machine which are mapped to the containers folders `images` and `logs`.
-Doing this will ensure that you have all historical promts saved on disk and the images or logs are not wiped out when stopping the container.
+Doing this will ensure that you have all historical promts saved on disk and the images or logs are not wiped out when deleting the container.

 ### Usage local execution
 * Clone this repository